Abubakar065/Abubakar065/README.md

 - 👋 Hi, I’m @Abubakar065
-- 👀 I’m interested in Frontend, Backend, System Administration and Power Systems Engineering.
+- 👀 I’m interested in Frontend, Backend, Procurement, Project Management, System Administration and Power Systems Engineering.
-- 🌱 I’m currently a student at ALX Full-Stack Software Engineering Cohort 2022
+- 🌱 I’m open to learning, sharing ideas, brainstorming and working on building projects

 <!---
 Abubakar065/Abubakar065 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.